 The first episode is horrifying.
 And the soul-crushing violence is enough to scare off any kid who dares to watch it.

 It might be over the top sometimes, but that doesn’t make it anymore cuter than it is.

 9. Full Metal Panic

-Full Metal Panic is one of the classic Mecha shows in animes history.
-With a new season airing now in 2018.
+Full Metal Panic is one of the

 The anime starts off slow, and so does the violence and cruelty.
 But it’s there, and it’s uncomfortable to watch.
 Especially once you start getting into the second season of FMP.

 10. Code Geass

 Does this even need an introduction?

 Code Geass starts off with a ruthless introduction to the story.
 And that’s NOTHING in comparison to what the chefs of despair are waiting to serve you.

 It’s bitter, disgusting, crude, unethical and tasty all at the same time.
 And you’ll have a love-hate relationship the longer you get to taste what each episode has to offer.